 - Any medical bills, regardless if paid by the claimant or their insurer, should be kept

 - Any bills related directly to medical care should also be kept

 - Any medical bills sent to the claimant should also be copied and directly sent to the claimant’s legal counsel

 - A full bill summary should also be provided to a claimant’s legal counsel

-It’s important for a claimant’s attorneys to have a crystal-clear picture of how much money was spent on injury treatment and recovery.
-Additionally, a bill summary can help verify these figures, allowing a claimant to better argue for full compensation.
+It’s important for a claimant’s attorney to have a crystal-clear picture of how much money was spent on injury treatment and recovery.
+A bill summary can also help verify these figures, allowing a claimant to argue better for full compensation.

-An injury caused by someone else’s irresponsible behavior may leave you with substantial treatment and recovery expenses that may be more than you are able to pay.
+An injury caused by someone else’s irresponsible behavior may leave you with substantial treatment and recovery expenses that may be more than you can pay.
 However, the party at fault for your injury may be obligated to cover these treatment costs.
-For a free consultation regarding your eligibility to file a claim, contact a New York personal injury lawyer of Hach & Rose, LLP, at (212) 779-0057 today.
+For a free consultation regarding your eligibility to file a claim, contact a New York personal injury lawyer of Hach & Rose, LLP at (212) 779-0057 today.